-CARIGOUAN (Carigonan), renowned Montagnais medicine-man, hostile to the French; d.
-1634.
+CARIGOUAN (Carigonan), renowned Montagnais medicine-man, hostile to the French; d. late 1634.

 Carigouan was one of the band with whom the Jesuit, Paul Le Jeune, spent the winter of 1633–34, sharing their nomadic life in the mountains and valleys that lie to the south of the lower St. Lawrence.
 Carigouan’s brother Mestigoït, a brave hunter of good disposition, was his host.
 Carigouan had two other brothers over whom he had great influence, Pastedechouan and Sasousmat.

 Carigouan, then the most famous of Montagnais medicine-men, was held in awe by his people, who obeyed him implicitly in performing the rites and ceremonies demanded by him, even in the night hours or cold weather.

 Father Le Jeune witnessed and described their feasts, dances, prayers, and death-rites, including feasts of the Bear and of the “Leg of the Manitou,” when a crooked leather sack filled with beaver hair was hung where Carigouan was seated.
 Le Jeune observed tent-shaking rituals, and he saw Carigouan “kill,” by rite, a sorcerer in Gaspé over 100 leagues distant.
 At times Carigouan withdrew alone to a cabin a short distance from the settlement, for eight or ten days, crying, shouting, and beating his drum.